MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-application-provisioning-architecture.md

 There are three primary components to provisioning users into an on-premises application:

 - The provisioning agent provides connectivity between Microsoft Entra ID and your on-premises environment.
-- The ECMA host converts provisioning requests from Microsoft Entra ID to requests made to your target application.
+- The Extensible Connectivity(ECMA) Connector host converts provisioning requests from Microsoft Entra ID to requests made to your target application.
 It serves as a gateway between Microsoft Entra ID and your application.
 You can use it to import existing ECMA2 connectors used with Microsoft Identity Manager.
 The ECMA host isn't required if you've built a SCIM application or SCIM gateway.
 - The Microsoft Entra provisioning service serves as the synchronization engine.

 >[!NOTE]
 > Microsoft Identity Manager Synchronization isn't required.
-But you can use it to build and test your ECMA connector before you import it into the ECMA host.
+But you can use it to build and test your ECMA2 connector before you import it into the ECMA host.
+The ECMA2 connector is specific to MIM, where the ECMA host is specific for use with the provisioning agent.

 > [!VIDEO https://www.youtube.com/embed/QdfdpaFolys]